Apple Expects A Delay In iPhone 12 Series Launch

 What Happened

-The Tim Cook-led company may not launch the next generation of iPhones in September, although, it isn't known whether all or only some models of the iPhone 12 series are delayed.
+The Tim Cook-led company may not launch the next generation of iPhones in September, although, it isn't known whether all, or only some, models of the iPhone 12 series are delayed.

 “As you know, the last year we started selling new iPhones in late September.
 This year, we project supply to be available a few weeks later,” Maestri said.